BioMedIA/dHCP-release-notes/organisation.md

     registration (ANTs SyN).
 The appropriate transforms are then combined to yield a (40 week) template-to-structural transform

-    2.6.
-From these primary registrations the following composite transforms are calculated:
+    6. From these primary registrations the following composite transforms are calculated:

-        2.6.1.  fieldmap to native functional
+        1. Fieldmap to native functional

-        2.6.2. motion and distortion corrected functional to 40-week template from the dHCP volumetric atlas
+        2. Motion and distortion corrected functional to 40-week template from the dHCP volumetric atlas

 3. Susceptibility and motion correction

-    3.1.
-Slice-to-volume motion correction and motion-by-susceptibility
-    correction is performed using FSL EDDY2
+    1. Slice-to-volume motion correction and motion-by-susceptibility correction is performed using FSL EDDY2

 4. ICA Denoising

-    4.1.
-Temporal high-pass filter (150s high-pass cutoff) and ICA denoising using FSL FIX4, pre-trained with manually-labelled data from 35 dHCP neonatal subjects, to identify artefactual ICs (accuracy: median TPR=100%, median TNR=95.4%).
+    1. Temporal high-pass filter (150s high-pass cutoff) and ICA denoising using FSL FIX4, pre-trained with manually-labelled data from 35 dHCP neonatal subjects, to identify artefactual ICs (accuracy: median TPR=100%, median TNR=95.4%).
 The ICA dimensionality was capped at 600 ICs.

-    4.2.
-Noise ICs and motion parameters regressed from motion and distortion corrected functional multiband EPI.
+    2. Noise ICs and motion parameters regressed from motion and distortion corrected functional multiband EPI.

 ### fMRI QC